HyperZTeam456/hyperzhub/README.md

 ## What is HyperZHub?

-HyperZHub is a single-page web app that hosts two tools side by side under one roof:
+HyperZHub is a single-page web app that hosts tools side by side under one roof:

 - **HyperZChat** — a chat application powered by [hyperzteam456](https://hyperzteam456.github.io/hyperzchat)
 - **HyperZWeb** — a web browsing tool powered by [hyperzteam456](https://hyperzteam456.github.io/hyperzweb)
+- **HyperZTube** - a video player
+- **HyperZOS** - a HTML based OS simulator powered by [hyperzteam555](https://hyperzteam555.github.io/hyperzos)

 Switch between them instantly using the top navigation bar — no reloading, no new tabs.